Steak & Beef Enchiladas – A Leftover Steak Recipe

 - In large mixing, combine meat, corn, black beans, salsa, chili peppers, 1 can of enchilada sauce, 1 cup of cheese, and cilantro leaves.

-- Using 1 can of enchilada sauce, coat the bottome of a 3-quart baking dish.
+- Using 1 can of enchilada sauce, coat the bottom of a 3-quart baking dish.

-- Lay tortilla wrappers out on flat surface, dole out 3-4 tablespoons of meat mixture in each wrapper and roll into enchilada.
+- Lay the tortilla out on a flat surface, dole out 3-4 tablespoons of meat mixture in each one and roll into enchilada.